 Both types of petitions are made on the grounds that it would be unconstitutional for the state to continue imprisoning a person due to some error that resulted in the wrongful imprisonment.
 The courts are often flooded with poorly written and/or argued petitions of this nature – generally written without the assistance of an experienced attorney – and thus it is critical to take necessary steps to make sure the best arguments in a prisoner’s favor are made and presented to the court.

 The first step in working with our office will be to understand what grounds might exist for a successful habeas corpus petition or personal restraint petition.
 Such grounds can include:

 If such grounds exist, our office can present these arguments to the proper courts through either a habeas corpus petition or personal restraint petition.
 The court will give the government (either state or federal prosecutors) an opportunity to dispute the petition, and, if a hearing is granted, our office will then represent the convicted defendant in the hearing in support of the defendant’s release.

-If you believe you have been wrongly convicted, whether as a result of an unfair outcome in a state or federal criminal case or due to some other government action, you may be eligible to pursue post conviction relief via an appeal, a habeas corpus petition, a personal restraint petition petition.
+If you believe you have been wrongly convicted, whether as a result of an unfair outcome in a state or federal criminal case or due to some other government action, you may be eligible to pursue post-conviction relief via an appeal, a habeas corpus petition, a personal restraint petition.
 The Appellate Law Firm is focused on the civil and criminal appeals process in Washington and California and in pursuing relief on behalf of wrongfully convicted and/or imprisoned inmates.
-Feel free to contact Mr. Parker today for a no obligation 30 minute consultation to discuss your circumstances.
+Feel free to contact us today for a no-obligation 30-minute consultation to discuss your circumstances.